Herb of the Year for 2021: 2021: Parsley (Petroselinum crispum)

 A Garden of Used-to-Be

 Like many other pioneer women, Laura’s mother, Caroline Ingalls, had the task of making a home wherever the family lived.
-Pioneer women always took seeds and “starts” (plant divisions) from one home to another, for they could not expect to find what they needed where they settled.
-Gardens were vital to survival, producing not only vegetables for the table but the medicinal herbs that women used to treat the family’s common ailments and sweeten their lives with fragrance and flavor.
+Pioneer women always carried seeds and “starts” (plant divisions) from one home to another, for they could not expect to find what they needed where they settled.
+Gardens were vital to survival, producing not only vegetables for the table but the medicinal herbs that women used to treat the family’s common ailments and sweeten their lives with a little fragrance and flavor.
+A “garden of used-to-be,” Laura called it, remembering.

-Here’s an easy herb project that Caroline Ingalls might have asked her daughters to make to freshen drawers and trunks and as simple gifts for friends and neighbors.
+Here’s an easy herb project that Caroline Ingalls might have made to freshen drawers and trunks, or as simple gifts for friends and neighbors.

 Drawer Freshener and Moth Repellent